sponkurtus2/sponkurtus2/README.md

 <h1 align="center">👋 Hello!
 I'm Carlos</h1>

 <p align="center">
 I'm a currently studying to be a Software Engineer.
-Right now i'm learning Java.
+Right now i'm learning Laravel and Go.
 My dream is to live a peacefull life working in tech.
 </p>
 <p align="center">
-I like reading, listening to music, and drinking matcha 💚.
+I like reading, music, matcha ^^.
 </p>

 <p align="center">